QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-04-image-skills.md

 #### Step 5.4 - Portal

-Log into the Azure portal and verify the creation of the skillset, index and indexers in the Azure Search dashboard.
+Log into the Azure portal and verify the creation of the skillset, index and indexers in the Azure Cognitive Search dashboard.
 If nothing is missed, use the Search Explorer to do the searches below.
-Click on the files URLs (crtrl+click) to check if the AI services created the metadada as expected.
+Click on the files URLs (ctrl+click) to check if the AI services created the metadata as expected.

 + Search for "linux"